For emergency medical care, call 911!

 Our Level I Trauma Center designation

-The State of Colorado has designated UCHealth Memorial Hospital Central as a Level I Trauma Center, making it one of only four hospitals in the state with the highest classification for trauma care.
+The State of Colorado has designated UCHealth Memorial Hospital Central as a Level I Trauma Center, making it one of only five hospitals in the state with the highest classification for trauma care.

 A Level I distinction recognizes the hospital has the ability to treat severe and complex injuries.
 Key elements required to be a Level I trauma center include around-the-clock coverage by surgeons and prompt availability of specialists in orthopedics, neurosurgery and anesthesiology, among others. >> Find out more